 - Haloperidol: this is used as antipsychotic medication.

 - Chlorpromazine: it is also an antipsychotic drug.

 - Metoclopramide: many people start people feeling nausea during hiccups and this drug can help.

 Also, read about: How to Control Uric Acid.

 How can you prevent hiccups?

 Irritation of your diaphragm causes you to get hiccups avoiding these irritations can reduce the risk of hiccups occurring.
-We have seen ways on how to stop hicccups or ways on how to get rid of hiccups, now let us see ways on how we can prevent hiccups in the first place.
+We have seen ways on how to stop hiccups or ways on how to get rid of hiccups, now let us see ways on how we can prevent hiccups in the first place.

 4 Ways to Prevent Hiccups

 - Many people while having a lunch or dinner have the habit of eating or drinking too quickly.
-Eating too much and too quickly can be the main reason of having hiccups at the first place.
+Eating too much and too quickly can be the main reason of having hiccups in the first place.